An Experimental Study of Class Imbalance in Federated Learning: Class Imbalanced Scenarios and Data Generation

 \subsection{Global Class Imbalance -- Scenario 2}

 To investigate the impact of global class imbalance, we let all the local datasets have the same class imbalance degree.
+To simulate more general case as in Focal Loss~\cite{Sarkar2020}, 4 classes are randomly selected as the minority classes (0, 1, 3, 6 classes).
 Given a local imbalance ratio $\Gamma$, we randomly samples $\frac{1}{\Gamma}$ of data points of classes 0, 1, 3, 6 and keep all the data from classes 2, 4, 5, 7, 9.
 For the FEMNIST dataset, $\Gamma$ is set to $10:1$, $30:1$, and $100:1$ respectively.
 When $\Gamma=10:1$, every local dataset has only 3 data samples for classes 0, 1, 3, and 6.
 To make sure the local datasets contain samples from all the classes, $L$ is set to $10:1$, $20:1$, $60:1$ for MNIST dataset, and $10:1$, $20:1$, $50:1$ for CIFAR10 dataset.